dskrypa/cli_command_parser/docs/_src/configuration.rst

   help text epilog, if they were successfully detected (default: True)
 :show_docstring: Whether the top level script's docstring should be included in generated documentation (default: True)
+:choice_delim: Delimiter to use between choices in usage / help text.
+Defaults to ``|``.
+:usage_column_width: Width (in characters) for the usage column in help text.
+Defaults to 30.
+:min_usage_column_width: Minimum width (in characters) for the usage column in help text after adjusting for group indentation / terminal width.
+Defaults to 20.